antonlydell/Pandemy/docs/source/getting_started/overview.rst

 will be raised if the database file is not found.
 This is useful if you expect the database to exist and you want to avoid creating a new database by mistake if it does not exist.

-The :meth:`load_table <pandemy.DatabaseManger.load_table>` method takes either a table name or an sql statement for the ``sql`` parameter and uses the :func:`read_sql <pandas:pandas.read_sql>` function from pandas.
+The :meth:`load_table <pandemy.DatabaseManger.load_table>` method takes either a table name or a SQL statement for the ``sql`` parameter and uses the :func:`read_sql <pandas:pandas.read_sql>` function from pandas.